You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 As time goes on, with most cannabis strains the pistols start to curn in and darken.

-These hairs turn yellow, red, or brown, or even purple (like this beautiful girl to the right) depending partially on the strain, and partially on growing conditions..
+These hairs turn yellow, red, or brown, or even purple or pink (like this beautiful girl to the right) depending partially on the strain, and partially on growing conditions..

 A general rule of thumb is to harvest when 50-75% of the hairs have changed color, though each strain is different, and that's just a rough guideline.
 Some strains (for example White Widow) tend to stay mostly white even as they approach harvest.